 Thus, choosing to include only studies that examine either students with academic difficulties or low SES students may exclude studies that in all likelihood target the same student population.
 We think that the risk of biasing our results by such a choice is larger than the possible comparison problems arising from including both students with academic difficulties and low SES students.
-A similar case can be made for other at-risk groups, for example students with diverse ethnic/cultural backgrounds, which are often overlapping with low SES students.
+A similar case can be made for other at-risk groups, for example students from diverse ethnic/cultural backgrounds, which in many cases overlap with low SES students.

 Finally, there are also good reasons to suspect a substantial overlap of the reasons for why these groups need interventions.
-While the earlier literature has not yet fully converged on a ranking of these reasons, the differential access to family resources is a major contributor to these groups' educational disadvantage; something which school-based interventions may compensate for.
-The reasons for academic difficulties are thus likely connected to the challenges faced by at-risk students.
+While the earlier literature has not fully converged on a ranking of these reasons, the differential access to family resources is a major contributor to these groups' educational disadvantage; something which school-based interventions may compensate for.
+The reasons for low performance are thus likely connected to the challenges faced by at-risk students.

 Some interventions may include other students, who are neither with nor at-risk of academic difficulties.
 An example may be a cooperative learning intervention where high performing students are paired with struggling students.
-Studies of such interventions will be included if the total sample (treatment and control group) include at least 50% students that have, or are at-risk of academic difficulties.
+Studies of such interventions will be included if the total sample (treatment and control group) include at least 50% students that are either having academic difficulties or are at-risk of developing such difficulties.